CHRISTIAN D. SMED, P.A.

 • Stock bonus plans

-• Thrift plans
+• Thrift savings plans

-• Cash and deferred salary reduction plans
+• Cash/deferred salary reduction plans

 • Employee stock options (ESOPs)